 P.C.
 2018-852 June 21, 2018

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 359 of the Economic Action Plan 2014 Act, No. 2, chapter 39 of the Statutes of Canada, 2014, fixes the day on which this Order is made as the day on which sections 334 to 357 of that Act come into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration and the Minister of Public Safety and Emergency Preparedness, pursuant to subsection 176(1) of the Economic Action Plan 2015 Act, No. 1, chapter 36 of the Statutes of Canada, 2015, fixes July 31, 2018 as the day on which sections 168 and 170, subsection 171(2) and section 174 of that Act come into force.

 (This note is not part of the Order.)

 Pursuant to subsection 176(1) of the Economic Action Plan 2015 Act, No. 1, which received royal assent on June 23, 2015, this Order in Council fixes July 31, 2018, as the day on which sections 168 and 170, subsection 171(2) and section 174 of that Act come into force.
 These provisions amend the Immigration and Refugee Protection Act (IRPA).